 How to Fit Speaker Spikes

-Speaker spikes are usually used to isolate
+Speaker spikes are usually used to isolate loudspeaker stands and

 floor-mounted / standing speakers from floor vibrations.
 They are more effective on wood-based floor coverings as

 concrete or tile coverings are less vibrant.
 Component parts consist of a speaker spike, threaded locknut and a wood insert.

 Each type of insert has it's own advantages and problems.
 Screw-in types have a sharp cutting thread and generally a small lipped shoulder which aids in depth setting.
 Their advantage is high pull-out resistance.
 The disadvantage when used with a locknut, (Fig 3), is that they can unscrew, having minimal torsional / twisting resistance.
 Hence they unscrew along with the locknut and spike.
-Normally fitted once and forgotten, this sin't usually a problem.
+Normally fitted once and forgotten, this isn't usually a problem.
 However, a dose of wood glue on the threads before insertion should sort it altogether.
 Note, (Fig 3) the difference in thickness between a Half-Nut and a standard Full-Nut.

 Push-in types have a number of tangs / pointed teeth which, a) hold the insert in place and b) prevent twisting.
 The advantage is high twisting resistance but only moderate pull-out resistance.
 As they generally sit "underneath" the cabinet, pull-out is not a problem.

 Using knock-ins, one needs to be careful.
 MDF is compressed wood dust and glue.
 It is compressed in layers and does not like shock, i.e. hammering.
 It splits and falls apart.
 If you have access you can use a G-clamp and compress the insert into the material, it's a bit fiddly but works.
 A better technique however, (this only works on through-hole insertions) and not restricted on overall reach like a G-clamp, is to use a set screw (all-threaded bolt), and a large washer or two, (mudguard washers), see (Fig 5).